Beadnell Family Dentistry is Kid Friendly!

 During the appointment, we will gently examine your child’s teeth and gums.
 X-rays may be taken to reveal decay and evaluate the development of your child’s permanent teeth under the gums.

 After cleaning your child’s teeth, we may apply topical fluoride to help protect against decay.
 We will also ensure that your child is receiving adequate fluoride at home.
-Most important, we will review with you how to clean and care for your child’s teeth.
+Most important, we will review with you how to clean and care for your child’s teeth, so if you are looking for the best kids dentist portland portland has to offer, visit us today.

 We have a children’s corner in our office with toys and books for them to enjoy.
 Also, we have a toy chest for every child to pick a prize after his or her successful dental visit!